If you’re like us here at Eatability, you love pancakes. Waffles are good too, but pancakes…they are the best. End of discussion!

 Cafe Bella Dee

-Café Bella Dee is home to some of the best pancakes in Sydney, and is one of the most attractive places to eat, with their edible botanic flowers, and beautiful decor.
+Café Bella Dee is home to some of the best pancakes in Sydney, and is one of the most attractive places to eat.
+Plates here arrive sprinkled with their edible flowers whilst the decor is beautiful.

-The café was created from scratch, with a real passion for creative and good food.
-Their menu includes a range of classic breakfast dishes such as sourdough toast, eggs, sweet French toast with strawberries and berry compote, as well as their classic Bella Dee pancakes.
+The café was created from scratch, with a real passion for the finer things in life – and good food.
+Their menu includes a range of classic breakfast dishes such as sourdough toast, eggs and sweet French toast with strawberries and berry compote, as well as their classic Bella Dee pancakes.

-The Brothers Cafe’s mission is to comically ‘make everyone fat’ with their amazing food and drinks.
+The Brothers Cafe’s mission is – amusingly – ‘make everyone fat’ with their amazing food and drinks.
 They serve delicious dishes, made with care, love, and great ingredients.
 The café is beautiful and grand, with elegant features, and an open and airy space.